kratzert/Caravan/README.md

 The Caravan dataset that was released together with the [paper](https://www.nature.com/articles/s41597-023-01975-w) and can be found [here](https://doi.org/10.5281/zenodo.10968468).

+## Caravan MultiMet

+We recently released the [Caravan MultiMet extension](https://arxiv.org/abs/2411.09459), which adds several weather products for all Caravan basins (including all basins from all extensions).
+The MultiMet extension contains several nowcast products (CPC, IMERG v07 Early, CHIRPS), as well as three different  forecast products (ECMWF IFS HRES, GraphCast, CHIRPS-GEFS) with multiple bands and 10 days (IFS, GraphCast) or 16 day (CHIRPS-GEFS) lead times.
+The data is saved in zarr files that can be downloaded from Zenodo and is also being hosted on public GCP bucket.
+For details check the paper [Caravan MultiMet extension](https://arxiv.org/abs/2411.09459) and the [notebook](examples/Caravan_MultiMet_Extending_Caravan_with_Multiple_Weather_Nowcasts_and_Forecasts.ipynb) that can be executed on Colab and examplifies how to work with the data from the GCP bucket.

+**Note**: In contrast to the original Caravan data, all data for all basins in the MultiMet extension is in UTC-0, which is the original timezone for all of these global weather products.
+Since not all are available in sub-daily resolution, and hence data can't be shifted easily to local time, we decided to keep all data for all basins in UTC-0.
+For that reason, the MultiMet extension also contains ERA5-Land reanalysis data and here, also in UTC-0.

 ## About this repository

 The purpose of this repository is twofold: